department-of-veterans-affairs/vets-design-system-documentation/src/_components/index.md

   uswds
 >
   <h2 slot="headline">
-    v1 components will be deprecated on April 19, 2024
+    v1 components will be deprecated on May 3, 2024
   </h2>
   <div>
     <p className="vads-u-margin-y--0">